UXHERI/Cloud-Projects/CICD-Pipeline-With-AWS/README.md

 Continuous Integration is like having a quality control checkpoint that automatically kicks in whenever anyone on your team makes changes to your code.
 Instead of waiting until the end of a project to discover that something broke, CI helps you catch and fix issues early and often.
 CI helps you constantly check that everything still works as expected - running tests, compiling code, and making sure new changes play nicely with the existing codebase.
 ##
 - In the CodeBuild dashboard, find the left navigation menu.
-- Select Build projects.
+- Select **Build projects**.

 ![App Screenshot](https://learn.nextwork.org/projects/static/aws-devops-codebuild-updated/screenshot-2.png)

 Configure Your Build Project
 - On the Create build project page, scroll to the Project configuration section.
-- Under Project name, enter nextwork-devops-cicd.
+- Under Project name, enter `nextwork-devops-cicd`.
-- Under Project type, make sure Default project is selected.
+- Under Project type, make sure **Default project** is selected.

 ![App Screenshot](https://learn.nextwork.org/projects/static/aws-devops-codebuild-updated/screenshot-4.png)

 - Scroll down to the Source section.
-- Under Source provider, select GitHub.
+- Under Source provider, select **GitHub**.

 ![App Screenshot](https://learn.nextwork.org/projects/static/aws-devops-codebuild-updated/screenshot-6.png)

-- In the Source section, under Credential, you might see the message "You have not connected to GitHub.
-Manage account credentials."
+- In the Source section, under Credential, you might see the message `You have not connected to GitHub.
+Manage account credentials.`
-- Click on Manage account credentials.
+- Click on **Manage account credentials**.

 ![App SCreenshot](https://learn.nextwork.org/projects/static/aws-devops-codebuild-updated/screenshot-7.png)